radumarg/lambdaQ/doc/development-plan.md

 ## PLANNED FEATURES AND PRIORITIES FOR IMPLEMENTING

 ### Must Have Features - Immediate Objectives
 - Using the QRAM [16] paradigm for quantum computation, where the quantum computer acts as a coprocessor.
 Lambda terms encode the control structure of the program and are implemented on a classical device but the data upon which lambda terms act can be quantum and thus stored on a QRAM quantum device.
 Since functions are considered classical data there cannot be a superposition of different functions at some point in the program.
-The question wether a lambda term is quantum or not meaning that it cannot or it can be duplicated is a different one and the answer does not depend on the type of its input/output variables alone but also on the type of its free variables.
+The question whether a lambda term is quantum or not meaning that it cannot or it can be duplicated is a different one and the answer does not depend on the type of its input/output variables alone but also on the type of its free variables.
 - Stand-alone language with specified syntax, type checker, and a compiler.
 - The compiler outputs some form of IR code, in principle both OpenQASM3 and the LLVM QIR will be used.
 - An interpreter will probably be useful for development.
 For this, the simulator created for the Uranium Platform [8] will be used to simulate circuits.